gkiran315/Visualization_proj/README.md

 ![slider](https://cloud.githubusercontent.com/assets/21704087/19462049/731302b4-94af-11e6-852b-71a33a09d045.JPG)

-You can get the National Unemployment rate by clicking on the National Unemployment Rate button
+You can get the National Unemployment rate by clicking on the #'National Unemployment Rate'# button and it is represented in black color in the time serires

 ![nationalunemprate](https://cloud.githubusercontent.com/assets/21704087/19462069/8dc90b76-94af-11e6-80b7-1fcbaa7781b5.JPG)